 Work life balance

-One of the National Workload Agreement's requirements is that teachers in the maintained sector should have a reasonable work-life balance - and that headteachers should be responsible for ensuring this.
+Teachers and lecturers should have a reasonable work-life balance - and headteachers should be responsible for ensuring this.

 Sixth form college teachers

 Guidance on a wide range of issues related to work-life balance in sixth form colleges has been produced by the National Joint Council (NJC), the body which formally negotiates pay and conditions for staff in the sector.

 The guidance is the result of discussions between the employers and the trade unions representing both teaching and support staff in sixth form colleges.
 It covers a range of issues including parental leave, maternity support/paternity leave, adoption leave, time off for dependants (urgent family leave), time off for fertility treatment, time off for religious observances and working times and patterns.

 ATL and the national employers' body (the Association of Colleges) have agreed national guidelines for colleges and FE institutions on work-related stress.

 Advice for headteachers

 Headteachers must have 'regard to the desirability' of teachers at their schools being able to achieve a satisfactory balance between working time and time to pursue personal interests outside work.

 Additional hours must be limited to those that are 'reasonable'.
 Schools should have decided how they can work towards this, not least in the context of expectations that average working time will reduce year by year.
 For example, teachers could use the principle of work-life balance to resist any increases in the number of evening meetings that they may be asked to undertake.